munikumare/DevOps_Proj/README.md

 1. Create an Instance on AWS (AMI-ami-6d1c2007).
 2. Install open source Puppet Master.
 3. Define a Apache module - Puppet_apache_module file contains the apache module script.
-4. Create Autosign file, that automatically signs the nodes.
+4. Create Autosign file with the node name of the instance, which automatically signs the nodes.
 5. Declare Apache module at /etc/puppetlabs/code/environments/production/manifests/site.pp
 node default {
 	include apache
 }
 6. Create AWS Cloud Formation JSON template to launch an instance over AWS, bootstraped with CloudFormation helper scripts that needs to interprets the metadata - AWS_CF_JSON file contains the script.
+7. Modify the private ip of the instance accordingly at the config2 section of Metadata.
 7. Upload the AWS JSON template to S3 bucket and create the stack, that automatically launches an EC2 Instance.
 8. EC2 Instance will be launced with puppet agent, that talks to Puppet Master to run the convergence, download the apache module.
 9. Add mysite.com to your local dns, i.e. /etc/hosts file and test the site http://mysite.com